flaaroussi/ModalFz/README.md

 ReactModalFz is a modal library, is wrritten in Javascript.
 It is a minimal library without any other dependencies, while being performant and straightforward to use, requiring developers to write fewer lines of code than other form libraries.

-A library of React components created using `create-react-app`.
+A library of React components created using <a href="https://www.npmjs.com/package/create-react-library">create-react-library</a>.

 # Demo